exo-lang/exo-artifact/README.md

         print(foo)
 ```

-The purpose of this particular test is to check that communitivity analysis stated in Section 5.7
+The purpose of this particular test is to check that the commutativity analysis stated
-and Definition 5.6 in the paper works correctly if two statements do not commute.
+in Section 5.7 and Definition 5.6 in the paper work correctly if two statements do not commute.
-`foo.reorder_stmts` tries to reoder the first and the second statement in the proc `foo`, but
+`foo.reorder_stmts` tries to reorder the first and the second statement in the proc `foo`, but
 the program analysis will catch that it is not safe to do so because the value of `x[0]` will be
 `3.0` instead of `4.0` if the reordering happens.